Obstructive uropathy is a condition in which the flow of urine is blocked. This causes the urine to back up back up and injure one or both kidneys.

 Stents or drains placed in the ureter or in a part of the kidney called the renal pelvis may provide short-term relief of symptoms.

-Nephrostomy tubes, which drain urine from the kidneys out of the body into a drainage bag, may be used to bypass the blockage.
+Nephrostomy tubes, which drain urine from the kidneys through the back, may be used to bypass the blockage.

-Short-term relief can be achieved without surgery.
+Short-term relief from the blockage is possible without surgery.
 However, the cause of the blockage must be removed and the urinary system repaired.
-Long-term relief may require surgery.
+Surgery may be needed for long-term relief from the problem.

 If only one kidney is damaged, chronic kidney problems are less likely.